 Everyone’s voice is important.

 We know that any service, activity or project is only as good as the voices it includes.
-If we create something that does not reflect the society we live in, then we fail to support some or potentially many people who need and deserve support.
+If we create something that does not reflect the society we live in, then we could fail to support someone who needs support.

 This guide is designed to help you make sure your activities improve healthcare service for everyone.